mskordal/my-sel4-projects/accProfPass/README.md

 an application using the `debug_errs` macro.

 a53 cores which run on ZCU102 support up to 6 simultaneous events to count plus CPU cycles.
-To choose the appropriate events, look over the list of events set as defines, and then switch the defines `EVENT_0` to `EVENT_5` according to the events you want to measure.
+To choose the appropriate events, look over the a53 ARM TRM for available events.
+Then create a file `events.txt` where every line is an event name exactly as written in the TRM.
 CPU cycle counting is always active.
+Check `event-list.md` for examples.
 The functions that will be profiled are read from the `functions.txt` file.
 Each line in the file must contain a function name followed by a unique integer id 1-255 separated by space.
 Check `prof-func-list.md` for examples.

 ## The pass performs the following actions to the application:
 1. At global scope, it defines a global pointer set to the virtual address